 This is an affidavit, signed by at least two (2) people, before two (2) witnesses and a Notary Public, that can, in certain circumstances, be used in instead of a Louisiana succession (probate).

-In my practice, I most often use the Louisiana Affidavit of Small Succession when someone has died, and the only thing owned of substance by the decedent was a house or other modestly valued real estate.
+In my practice, I most often use the Louisiana Affidavit of Small Succession when someone has died, and the only thing owned of substance by the decedent was a house, mobile home, autos and boats, or other modestly valued real estate.
+It is usually not a good option if the decedent had bank accounts (for reasons detailed below).
 The Affidavit of Small Succession must be signed under penalties of perjury, so you can’t lie on the form just to avoid probate.
 It is generally no longer than about 3 pages, and it can save a lot of time and expense, if you qualify.

 The Louisiana Affidavit of Small Succession is authorized by statute in La.
 C.C.P. art.
 3421.1.
-Since we have quite a high percentage of poor people in Louisiana, its obvious purpose is to help small estates avoid the costs and expense of probate.
+It’s obvious purpose is to help small estates avoid the costs and expense of probate.
 Other statues may apply, such as La.
 C.C.P. art.
 3432, and La.
 C.C.P. art.
 3431, etc.

 How would you qualify?
 First, under current law (2021) the decedent must have died with assets less than $125,000 in value.
 If the decedent’s assets exceed $125,000, you will have to go the normal probate route.
 Note that this is gross value, not net value.
 Now, before you start saying, “Can’t I just do a Louisiana Affidavit of Small Succession and say that daddy’s $200,000 house was worth only $125,000?”
 Well you can, but keep in mind that if the IRS (or the Louisiana Department of Revenue) audits you after you sell daddy’s house for $200,000, they will take the position that the house had a tax basis of only $125,000, when in fact if you had gone through the regular probate process you would have said it was worth $200,000 (thereby stepping up its tax basis).
 After all, you said in the Louisiana Affidavit of Small Succession, a signed statement under oath, that it was worth $125,000.
 So, bingo, you just created a $75,000 capital gain that you and the other heirs would be taxed on.
 The moral of the story is: don’t lie.

 The second big requirement is that all heirs who are available to sign the Louisiana Affidavit of Small Succession must sign it.
-So if there are 5 hears, all 5 must sign to avoid a probate proceeding.
+So if there are 5 heirs, the general rule is that all 5 must sign to avoid a probate proceeding.
+There is an exception that I will not discuss here.
 Note that at least two (2) people have to sign the Affidavit of Small Succession in Louisiana.
-If there is only one heir, then another person familiar with the decedent’s estate must also sign.
+Accordingly, if there is only one heir, then another person familiar with the decedent’s estate must also sign.